HarveyL101/Race_Control/Notes.md

 ## Core Features
 ### A user must be able to:
- * Start a race timer
+ * Start a race timer - x
- * Record the finish time of each runner in that race
+ * Record the finish time of each runner in that race - x
  * Submit results to a server
  * Clear race results from their device after the race